bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/stencil-cli-options-and-commands.md

 <!-- theme: warning -->

 ### Authentication Errors
 > If you receive an `Unauthorized, please use a valid username/token` error, authentication has failed.
-Check the API token supplied is correct.
+Check that the API token you supplied is correct.
 For more information on creating store API accounts and generating tokens, see [Obtaining Store API Credentials](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/live-previewing-a-theme#serving-live-preview).

 </div>
 </div>